LucaCode/forint/README.md

 Checks if the value is lesser or equals.

 ***$in: Query[]***
-Checks if the value is matching with one of these queries.
+Checks if the value is matching with one of the given queries.

 ***$nin: Query[]***
-Checks if the value is not matching with one of these queries.
+Checks if the value is not matching with one of the given queries.

 ***$type: 'string' | 'number' | 'object' | 'array' | 'boolean' | 'null'***
 Checks the data type of the value.